-How To Plan The Perfect Maldives Vacation – with options to suit every budget!
+How To Plan The Perfect Maldives Trip – with options to suit every budget!

 Dependent on your budget, there are two ways that you can tick a holiday in the Maldives off your bucket list: the traditional resort route; or the backpacker-esque local island route.
 I’m all for saving money but wholeheartedly believe that if you want the full Maldives All Inclusive Luxury Resort experience – you need to be prepared to spend a bit of money and there is no better place to splurge than in the Maldives.
 But I know this may simply not be possible for everyone and so I’ve also got sections specifically related to traveling to the the Maldives on a budget.
 Use the table of content below to get to the content that is most helpful to you!

 Table of Contents

 - 1 How Much Do Flights To The Maldives Cost?